btigi/tlktosql/readme.md

 ## Download

-You can [download](https://github.com/btigi/tlktosql/releases/) the latest installable version of tlktosql for Windows.
+You can [download](https://github.com/btigi/tlktosql/releases/) the latest version of tlktosql for Windows.

 ## Technologies